- African-American poet, novelist and playwright

 In 2002 Angelou launched a line of greeting cards with the Hallmark Company.

-In March 2006 Angelou participated in a New York City event honoring the late Rachel Corrie, an American anti-Israel activist who had been accidentally killed while trying to block an Israeli anti-terror operation in 2003.
+In March 2006 Angelou delivered a video statement to the attendees at a New York City event honoring the late Rachel Corrie, an American anti-Israel activist who had been accidentally killed while trying to block an Israeli anti-terror operation in 2003.
 Angelou praised Corrie as a “peace lover” who possessed exceptional “courage.”
-Others who spoke at the New York gathering included Anthony Arnove, Huwaida Arraf, Brian Avery, Eve Ensler, Hedy Epstein, Amy Goodman, Vanessa Redgrave, Ora Wise, Howard Zinn, and James Zogby.
+Others who spoke at the New York gathering included Anthony Arnove, Huwaida Arraf, Eve Ensler, Hedy Epstein, Amy Goodman, Vanessa Redgrave, Ora Wise, Howard Zinn, and James Zogby.

-During the 2008 Democratic presidential primaries, Angelou initially threw her support behind Hillary Clinton, saying: “I am inspired by Hillary Clinton’s commitment and couragel.”
-Angelou shifted her allegiance to Barack Obama, however, when the latter emerged as the Democratic nominee.
-A few days before Obama’s inauguration, she told the Arkansas Democrat-Gazette that she would be watching the event on television “somewhere between crying and praying and being grateful and laughing when I see faces I know.”
+During the 2008 Democratic presidential primaries, Angelou initially threw her support behind Hillary Clinton, saying: “I know the kind of president Hillary Clinton will be because I know the person she is.
+I am inspired by her courage and her honesty.
+She is a reliable and trustworthy person.
+She is someone I not only admire but one for whom I have profound affection.”
+In January 2008, Angelou wrote a poem in honor of Mrs. Clinton.
+The poet eventually shifted her allegiance to Barack Obama, however, when the latter emerged as the Democratic nominee.
+A few days before Obama’s inauguration, Angelou told the Arkansas Democrat-Gazette that she would be watching the event on television “somewhere between crying and praying and being grateful and laughing when I see faces I know.”

 Four years later, Angelou passionately supported Obama’s re-election bid, saying: “I think he has done a remarkable job, knowing how much he has been opposed….
 Every suggestion he makes, the Republicans en masse fight against him or don’t vote at all.”
 In a campaign email she authored on Obama’s behalf, Angelou stated: “[S]ince President Barack Obama’s historic election, we’ve moved forward in courageous and beautiful ways.
 More students can afford college, and more families have access to affordable health insurance.
 Women have greater opportunities to get equal pay for equal work.”

-In July 2013 Angelou spoke out about the recent acquittal of George Zimmerman, a “white Hispanic” man who had shot and killed a black Florida teenager named Trayvon Martin in a high-profile 2012 altercation.
-Lamenting that the jury verdict showed “how far we have to go” as a nation, Angelou said that the many protests which were being held on behalf of the dead teen were reminiscent of Martin Luther King, Jr.’s “I Have a Dream” speech.
+In July 2013 Angelou spoke out about the recent acquittal of George Zimmerman, a white Hispanic man who had shot and killed a black Florida teenager named Trayvon Martin in a high-profile 2012 altercation.
+Lamenting that the jury verdict showed “how far we have to go” as a nation vis-a-vis racial matters, Angelou said that the many protests which were being held on behalf of the dead teen were reminiscent of Martin Luther King, Jr.’s “I Have a Dream” speech.

 Angelou died of natural causes on May 28, 2014.